The Ultimate 510(k) Checklist

 • 8, Software configuration management process

-Verification & Validation Documentation 🔗
+Software Testing as Part of Verification & Validation 🔗

 For software that requires Basic Documentation Level: